flatpickles/sketchbook/docs/quick-start.md

 If you check back in your browser, you'll now see the preset selector above the params we defined earlier, and you can flip from the project's default values to "Demo Preset" by using the right arrow control, or the selector dropdown.

 <img src="media/demo-preset.png" style="width: 300px" />

+If you change parameter values, you'll notice a "Reset" option in the preset dropdown.
+You'll also see an "Export" option, which will let you save your updated values as a new JSON file that you can then drop into your project's `presets` directory.

 _See the [presets documentation](params-presets.md?id=presets-in-sketchbook) to learn more about working with presets in Sketchbook._